omnivery/mautic-omnivery-plugin/README.md

-# Mailgun API plugin for Mautic v3
+# Omnivery API plugin for Mautic v3

-Plugin provides integration with Mailgun so you can send email messages from Mautic via API using your domains.
+Plugin provides integration with Omnivery so you can send email messages from Mautic via API using your domains.

 **Main Features**

-- Sending emails via Mailgun API.
+- Sending emails via Omnivery API.
 - Multi-domains configuration.

 ### Prerequisites